SJ23 Tech Tip G07, (Updated 2024-08-07) Bob Schimmel

 CLEANING TECHNIQUES with SOLUTION TOP

-For many years I've used a bucket of lake water and a brush to wash Panache's deck.
+For many years I used a bucket of lake water and a brush to wash Panache's deck.
 A bucket is OK but frankly the swoosh doesn't wash debris away very well and the brush is wanting to remove grunge from a tight hole.
 A steady stream of water from a hose is superior as it can be directed into a crevice to force debris out and float it away.
 The stream can also be used to follow the debris to where it flows overboard.
 A deck wash pump is also quick and easy to use for a spill or dirty foot prints from shore bound shoes.

 - To create pressure water on board I fabricated a portable and permanent pump as per Tech Tip E19

-• CLEAN the BOTTOM (Pressure Washer) - Pressure wash the hull before waxing or using other cleaners to see the true bright color of your gel coat.
+• Clean the Bottom (Pressure Washer) - Pressure wash the hull before waxing or using other cleaners to see the true bright color of your gel coat.
 Also great on lifelines, fenders, stainless steel, shroud covers and to remove old Armada finish.
 Careful of the high pressure (1000 psi) from the nozzle.
 I watched a friend of mine go right through the dirt of his Westerly 26, then the paint and finally through the gel coat.
 I don't know what pressure that pump was set for, but it worked like a belt sander.
 So keep the nozzle moving and back off from the surface to use the minimum force required to clean the hull.

-• CLEAN BOTTOM (Boat Floating, 2021) - I used my new Scrubbis Brush to clean Panache's bottom just before end of season haul out.
+• Clean the Bottom (Boat Floating, 2021) - I used my new Scrubbis Brush to clean Panache's bottom just before end of season haul out.
 The >2Kg of buoyancy of the brush pushes against the hull as you slide it across the bottom.
 The brush is reversible from 3 foam blades to 1 vinyl blade and a foam blade.
 I used the latter combination from the dock thinking it to be the most aggressive to remove the grunge from floating in warm shallow water over the season.
 Once I retrieved Panache from the water I had a pleasant surprise.
 Her hull has never been this smooth at the end of a season.
 It feels like it was sanded smooth with 200 grit paper.
 One cleaning totally removed several seasons of wet slime and grunge with minimal effort.
 It was much cleaner than power washing in a truck wash ever did.
 Less hassle too.
 Granted it is a lot easier to remove slime and grunge while the hull is still wet, but that is the best time.
 I'm sure glad I found this brush.
 I will likely dispense with using anti-fouling paint in the future.

 - This is the link to a Buy Scrubbis in North America.
 Easier to understand than the Swedish web site where it is manufactured.

-• CLEAN BOTTOM (Soap Scum from Water) - If you haul the boat out late in the Fall after motoring down the lake for 20 KMs you may discover that "soap scum" from the water has left an ugly brown stain that follows the bow and quarter waves.
+• Clean the Bottom (Soap Scum from Water) - If you haul the boat out late in the Fall after motoring down the lake for 20 KMs you may discover that "soap scum" from the water has left an ugly brown stain that follows the bow and quarter waves.
 It is advised to remove this ASAP because leaving it will ensure lots of elbow grease if you remove it later.
 The only solution I could find to soften it was "Pink Stuff" (industrial degreaser) or Lysol Gel toilet bowl cleaner.
 The "Pink Stuff" worked slightly better but is more difficult to find.
 Where the elbow grease comes in is scrubbing the hardened stain off with a 3M heavy duty stripping tool (a scouring pad with course Scotch Brite).
 Stop scrubbing when it gets easy otherwise you will go through the gel coat.
 Scrubbing was the only way I could remove the 2 year old scum.

-• CLEAN STAINLESS STEEL PULPIT & PUSHPIT - (Clean & Preserve).
+• Clean Stainless Steel (Pulpit & Pushpit) - (Clean & Preserve).

 To remove rust from stainless steel tubing use "Bar Keepers Friend".